mastodon/documentation/content/en/spec/security.md

 See also: [https://blog.joinmastodon.org/2018/07/how-to-make-friends-and-verify-requests/](https://blog.joinmastodon.org/2018/07/how-to-make-friends-and-verify-requests/)

-### Creating HTTP signatures {#http-sign}
+### Creating HTTP signatures without Digest {#http-sign}

 To create an HTTP signature, you will have to define which headers are being hashed and signed.
+GET requests require less data signed than POST requests.

 For example, consider the following request being sent out:

 ```http
 GET /users/username/inbox HTTP/1.1